Ashajyothi02/BHARAT-INTERN/README.md

 Build a money tracker app for managing expenses and income using HTML, CSS, Node.js, and MongoDB

 Objective : This Money Tracker WebApp is a full-stack application built to manage expenses and income efficiently.
 The application leverages HTML, CSS, Node.js, and MongoDB to provide a seamless experience for tracking financial transactions.

+**License**

+This project is licensed under the MIT License.

+**Acknowledgements**

+Thank you to the Bharat Internship program for this learning opportunity.